Class 9 Exam > Class 9 Notes > Science Class 9 > NCERT Solutions - Improvement in Food Resources

 • Genetic manipulation is a process in which the transfer of genes takes place from one organism to another.
 Here, a gene of a particular character is introduced inside the chromosome cell, resulting in a transgenic plant.

-• Example: BT Cotton is a genetically modified crop which carries bacterial genes that protect this plant from insects.
+• Example: Bt Cotton is a genetically modified crop that carries bacterial genes that protect this plant from insects.
 These are used in plants like brinjal, cabbage, rice, cauliflower, and maize crops to get protection from insects.

 Q5: How do storage grain losses occur?